kernelci/kcidb-ng/README.md

-# KCIDB-REST
+# KCIDB-ng

-KCIDB-REST is a REST API wrapper around the KernelCI Database (KCIDB).
-It provides services for submitting kernel test, build, and checkout data to the KCIDB database via HTTP requests.
+KCIDB-ng is fresh rewrite of our wrappers around the KernelCI Database (KCIDB).
+It provides services for submitting kernel test data to the KCIDB database via HTTP requests, and also come with log analysis capabilities.

 ## Architecture